Coronation (British horse): Stud career

 Coronation was not a great success as a stallion, but he did sire The Flea who won the 1000 Guineas in 1849.
 One of his daughters, British Queen, became a successful broodmare.
 After a few seasons at stud in England, Coronation was exported to Russia.

 Pedigree

-Coronation was inbred 4 × 4 to Alexander, meaning that the stallion, a son of Eclipse, appears twice in the fourth generation of his pedigree.
+Coronation is inbred 4S x 4D to the stallion Alexander, meaning that he appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Coronation is inbred 5S x 4D to the stallion Woodpecker, meaning that he appears fifth generation (via Catherine) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.